Last Updated on

 Because both Televids have interchangeable eyepiece capabilities, the connection between the body of the spotter and the eyepiece are interlocked with a bayonet catch.

 This means that your eyepiece will be impossible to accidentally “pop” off or come loose, and when the eyepiece costs $800, I’m sure you can appreciate the safety feature.

 Absolutely not!
 The Televid spotting scopes are equipped with two built-in, heavily-knurled rings that move simultaneously when in use.

-The larger ring is the course focus and the smaller one right in front of it is the fine adjustment ring.
+The larger ring is the coarse focus and the smaller one right in front of it is the fine adjustment ring.